-“What you think, you become” is my favourite Buddhist quote.
+“What you think, you become” is my favorite Buddhist quote.
 It’s a reminder that the human mind has huge power.
 We create our lives with our words.
 What ever you think – you attract into your life, whatever you think about yourself becomes you.
-Veena (Malaysia)

 On my right ankle is a Taurus sign complemented with tribal Borneo art to represent my Borneo family, and the place where I was born.
-On the inside of both my ankles I have the words “Peace Love Truth Joy” to me these are the key pillars of which I want to experience life.
+On the inside of both my ankles, I have the words “Peace Love Truth Joy” to me these are the key pillars by which I want to experience life.

-A circle, again in Borneo design to symbolise part of my heritage.
-The importance and significance of a circle: union, femininity, the circle of life, what goes around comes around, where you start is where you end, wholeness, totality, original perfection, the Self, the infinite, eternity, timelessness..
-Gautam (India)
+A circle, again in Borneo design to symbolize a part of my heritage.
+The importance and significance of a circle: union, femininity, the circle of life, what goes around comes around, where you start is where you end, wholeness, totality, original perfection, the Self, the infinite, eternity, timelessness.

 It’s the Wheel of Karma.
-Karma is sanskrit for “action”.
+Karma is Sanskrit for “action”.
 It refers to the law of cause & effect: every action brings a certain result, which in turn causes another action.
-This tattoo guides my actions to come from a place of generosity, love and wisdom, as its the way for creating abundance and happiness.
+This tattoo guides my actions to come from a place of generosity, love, and wisdom, as it’s the way to creating abundance and happiness.

 The bolt is pointing to my spine and fills me with its energy.
 The idea actually came from a David Bowie photo.

 It’s Buckminster Fuller’s Dymaxion Map – it represents the world in proportion and perspective.
-To me, it is a constant reminder that the way I perceive things, isn’t actually the way things are.
-Everything, even the way people perceive my tattoo, is warped by perspective.
+To me, it is a constant reminder that the way I perceive things isn’t actually the way things are.
+Everything, even the way people perceive my tattoo, is warped my perspective.

 Last year I was going through a negative phase when a friend sent me a poem by Shane Koyczan.
 This particular line reminded me that we all have amazing potential to overcome challenging times and shine.

 One day I left everything and moved to Paraguay to start an NGO.
-I had no idea if it would succeed, but I kept going and the universe conspired in my favour.
+I had no idea if it would succeed, but I kept going and the universe conspired in my favor.
 Things worked out almost magically.
-When the project was finishing, I got this tattoo.
-It says “Ijyvytúma hese”, it’s a common saying in Guaraní – the native language of Paraguay – and it means that one has the wind blowing in his favour.
+When the project was finished, I got this tattoo.
+It says “Ijyvytúma hese”, it’s a common saying in Guaraní – the native language of Paraguay – and it means that one has the wind blowing in his favor.
 I replaced the first “I” with a “Y” to do it my way – as anything inside your heart should be done.

 This is the symbol for water in alchemy and it reminds me that I’m a mermaid and should return to the ocean as often as possible (I’m an avid scuba diver).

 The circle is an ancient symbol called a Circumpunct.
 It’s one of the oldest symbols known to humans and represents God or the Universe.
 It’s also the alchemy symbol for gold.
-The Mala with Om symbol on my wrist is a reminder to keep up with my meditation practise.
-Kind of like tying a string around your finger, but more permanent… Karuna (Malaysia)
+The Mala with Om symbol on my wrist is a reminder to keep up with my meditation practice.
+Kind of like tying a string around your finger, but more permanent.